silvia-odwyer/inversion/README.md

 - **Filters**: Hue transforms, blending with a variety of gradients, RGB shifts, tints,
 - **Special effects**: Other effects such as applying vignettes, halftone, pixelization, noise, vintage effects, solarization etc.,
 - **Blending**: Blending with other images will also be available, such as using Multiply blend, Add blend, and so forth.

-## Other Features
-- Image collage creation
-- Adding text to images
-- Watermarking videos
-- Exporting edited images/videos

-Some visual examples of the filters will be added here or in the repository Wiki.